overhangio/openedx-release-demo/README.md

 The following plugins are enabled on the demo platform:

-- tutor-android (TBA)
+- tutor-android ([PR](https://github.com/overhangio/tutor-android/pull/28) by @muhammadali286 & @Abdul-Muqadim-Arbisoft)
-  - ~~The mobile apk can be downloaded from https://mobile.sumac.demo.edly.io/app.apk.~~
+  - The mobile apk can be downloaded from https://mobile.sumac.demo.edly.io/app.apk.
 - ~~tutor-cairn (TBA)~~
   - tutor-contrib-aspects ([v1.2.0](https://github.com/openedx/tutor-contrib-aspects/tree/v1.2.0))
   - aspects has been enabled in place of cairn for testing of certain Product features.